parallel-cascades/procedural-space-skybox-documentation/docs/procedural-celestial-bodies/introduction.md

     - [Procedural Gas Giant + Lit Atmospheric Glow Effect](./procedural-gas-giants.md)
     - [Procedural Star + Star Corona Glow](./procedural-stars.md)

+2. Premade Celestial Body Prefabs - 3 Stars and 6 Gas Giants

+    - Seen in the example image above, these are ready to drop into your scenes.

-2. Utility Editor Scripts
+3. Utility Editor Scripts

     - [Editor Menu Items](./custom-menu-commands.md) to create procedural celestial bodies with all materials, textures, and components assigned and ready to edit.

-3. Custom 3D Meshes for celestial bodies
+4. Custom 3D Meshes for celestial bodies

     - icosphere_high - high-poly sphere for rendering smooth stars and gas giants.
 High triangle and vertex count allow for smoother looking dynamic procedural visuals.
     - double_sided_plane - double-sided plane mesh allow for Asteroid Rings to be viewed from both sides.